20 Best Free Things to Do in Savannah, GA

 The Savannah African Art Museum features a collection of over 1,000 items from West and Central Africa.
 Pieces on display include spiritual and ceremonial artifacts made from wood, ceramics, and metal.

-This vast and interesting collection also represents 28 countries and more than 180 cultures.
+This vast and interesting collection also represents 28 countries and over 180 cultures.
 Visiting the Savannah African Art Museum is a fascinating experience, and it's definitely one of the best free attractions in Savannah, GA.

 Wander Down River Street